 In some areas, black mold is almost impossible to avoid.
 Hot and humid climates or areas next to water are always more prone to all sorts of mold, mildew, and algae.
 In this situation, black mold can grow on top of a deck stain and jeopardize the overall appearance.

-Tips: In this case, use a deck stain that fights against these contaminants and increase the frequency of deck maintenance to keep black mold from becoming a problem.
+Tips: In this case, use a deck stain that fights against these contaminants while increasing the frequency of deck maintenance to keep black mold from becoming a problem.

 Oil based stains contain both natural any synthetic oils.
-These oils can feed to growth of mold “in” the stain itself.
-All stain manufactures add mildewcides and algaecides to help prevent this.
-Some like TWP have a EPA registered wood preservative ingredient.
+These oils can feed the growth of mold “in” the stain itself.
+All stain manufacturers add mildewcides and algaecides to help prevent this.
+Some stains like TWP have an EPA registered wood preservative ingredient.

 Water-based stains so not feed the growth of mold like an oil but still can attract mold once the stain starts to fail.

 Tips: Choosing a water-based decking stain with zinc oxides will minimize mold.